 2) If you’re a passionate fan of the German Hauptstadt like me, read some of my very favorite blog posts.

 - Snapshots From A Berlin Summer Vacation – The German capital is one of Europe’s top destinations for a summer holiday.
 See some snapshots from a perfect Berlin summer vacation.

-- Things Berlin Tourists Should Avoid When They Visit – Visiting Berlin can be overwhelming & it’s good to know mistakes to avoid.
+- Things Berlin Tourists Should Avoid When They Visit – Visiting Berlin can be overwhelming & it’s good to know what mistakes to avoid.
 Locals advise Berlin tourists how to handle the city like a pro.

 - Treat Yourself At Vabali Spa In Berlin – Spend a day at Vabali Spa in Berlin.
 One of the largest spas in Germany, it has saunas, pools, relaxation areas, a restaurant, & more.

-9) More even more Berlin inspiration, read this one about how to spend 48 hours in Berlin.
+3) More even more Berlin inspiration, read this one about how to spend 48 hours in Berlin.

 *Disclosure – This post contains some affiliate links.
-If you book a tour, car rental, or hotel, I’ll earn a tiny commission at no extra cost to you.
+If you book a tour or hotel, I’ll earn a tiny commission at no extra cost to you.
 Thanks for your support!